Lucky Strike Logo

 Lucky Strike LogoLucky Strike Logo PNG

 The company, which produces cigarettes, is proud of its famous name.
-That’s why the Lucky Strike logo is dedicated to the brand name and is placed on every pack of products on store shelves.
+That’s why the Lucky Strike logo is dedicated to the brand name and appears on every pack on store shelves.

 Lucky Strike: Brand overview